View declared candidates by office and learn more about ACOG National elections.

 Each district advisory council should discuss the candidates at their interim advisory council meetings held at the beginning of the calendar year (January-March).

-Representatives and first and second alternates of the Committee on Nominations are required to attend a committee meeting prior to the candidate forum to discuss questions that the committee will ask candidates to discuss.
+Representatives and first and second alternates of the Committee on Nominations are required to attend a committee meeting prior to the candidates forum to discuss questions that the committee will ask candidates to discuss.

 Late June (Committee Meeting)